 Luckily this commission is not charged by many brokers nowadays, yet the funny thing is that usually when they charge it, it's because they provide better execution than their competitors and have less conflict of interest against traders.
 Remember, nothing is really free in this life.

-The spread is the difference between the buy and sell prices and is precisely the reason why each trade opens in minus.
+The spread is the difference between the buy and sell prices (bid and ask) and is precisely the reason why each trade opens in minus.

 Let’s say that we have the following prices: